 The Process of Receiving a Dental Crown

 Patients who need a crown typically come to Joshua Family Dentistry for two appointments.
-For your initial visit, Dr. Chau takes an X-ray of the tooth to receive the crown.
+For your initial visit, Dr. Patton takes an X-ray of the tooth to receive the crown.
 He also includes the surrounding bone as part of the X-ray.
 Your dentist then places a special dental putty on top of the tooth to take an impression of it.
 Our laboratory technicians use this impression to create your fully customized crown.
 We can provide you with a temporary crown while you wait for your permanent one if you prefer.

 When our laboratory returns your crown one to two weeks later, someone from our office will contact you to schedule an appointment for your final fitting.
-It may be necessary for Dr. Chau to remove a small amount of tooth enamel or add filling material to ensure that your new crown fits securely on your tooth.
+It may be necessary for Dr. Patton to remove a small amount of tooth enamel or add filling material to ensure that your new crown fits securely on your tooth.
 Once he is confident of the fit, he uses dental cement to permanently affix the crown.
 Our staff will demonstrate how to care for your new crown so that it lasts as long as possible.
 They average lifespan this dental restoration is 10 to 15 years.